MarsicoFL/mispitools/README.md

 ## Calculating DNA-based decision threshold and error rates
 NOTE: The methodology used in this section is explained in: https://doi.org/10.1016/j.fsigen.2021.102519

 $${\color{red}WARNING}$$	 At the moment mispitools works with under development forrel version (soon on CRAN).
-In order to perform genetic simulations some step should be done previously:
+In order to perform genetic simulations some steps should be done previously:

 ``` r
 remove.packages(forrel) #This will remove the version 1.5.0 installed by default with mispitools